Wood Floor Cupping and Crowning: Spotting Trouble

 In order to treat those achy wood joints, wood flooring owners should invest in a wood moisture meter.
 It is a tool designed to measure the MC levels in wood flooring usually up to 3/4” deep into the wood.
 Lumber producers and contractors use wood moisture meter products as trade tools when installing wood floors.
 Optimally, wood must reach its equilibrium moisture content (EMC), a point of balance between the MC of the wood and the RH of its ambient environment.
 Mills process lumber to try to reach its EMC target, but installers still need to confirm that the MC of the wood is stable for installation purposes after the manufacturing process.

-Cupping is caused by changes in moisture levels in the air.
-Cupping occurs when the edges of a board are higher than its center.
-Assuming the flooring has been properly installed, cupping can occur due to excessive moisture which causes the wood flooring to swell, crushing the boards together and deforming them at the edges.
+Cupping in hardwood floors is caused by changes in moisture levels in the air.
+Cupping occurs due to excessive moisture which causes the wood flooring to swell, crushing the boards together and deforming them at the edges.
 The board edges form a “cup” due to excessive MC in the flooring.
+Assuming the flooring has been properly installed, cupping occurs when the edges of a board are higher than its center.
 The first step to remediation is to identify the moisture source: high indoor RH, a water spill, a leak from a dishwasher hose or a plumbing leak, for example.
 Once the cause of the moisture is identified and controlled, cupping can possibly be reversed.
 Wood flooring owners can use a wood moisture meter to identify MC changes on a regular basis before cupping occurs.

 Crowning is the opposite; the center of a board is higher than its edges.
 Crowning can occur when the surface of the floor encounters moisture or is left in wet or humid conditions for an extended period of time.
 Crowning may also occur due to previous floor cupping problems.
 If the floor is cupped, the floor should be given ample time to dry.
 If the floor is sanded while the boards remain cupped and moisture is still present, the sanding process can sand off the top edges of the board and thus, the edges are lower than the rest of the board when it returns to a normal MC.